vazaha-nl/invoice-generator/README.md

 ### Audience

 This app is of very limited use to others.
-It works for me but it is by no means finished nor stable.
+It works for me but it is by no means finished or stable.
 The implementation is very specific.
-And there is only a very crude CLI interface.
+There is only a very simple CLI interface.
 And no documentation except this readme.

-But if you're using Toggl Track for time tracking and e-boekhouden for book keeping, and you have a very similar work flow and invoices as I have, and you're feeling brave, this just might be useful to you.
+But if you're using Toggl Track for time tracking and e-boekhouden for book keeping, and you have a very similar workflow and invoice format as I have, this just might be useful to you.

 ### Requirements

 - PHP8.1+
-- a relational database like mysql
+- a relational database (tested with MySQL)
-- a "Toggl Track" account
+- a [Toggl Track](https://toggl.com/track/) account and API credentials
-- an "e-boekhouden" account
+- an [e-boekhouden](https://www.e-boekhouden.nl/) account and API credentials

 ### Installation